 4. The nylon collar should be placed over the fittings on the rear of the water-cooled nozzle assembly.
 It is important that the alignment indicator hole (viewed from the rear of the nozzle) be on the same side as the gas service hose/fitting at the rear of the inner body.
-Carefully tighten the 5/16" nuts of the water-cooled nozzle assembly.
-If necessary, use long-nosed pliers to pull the 10723 insulators back down from the concaves in the body housing.
+Carefully tighten the 7/16" nuts of the water-cooled nozzle assembly.
+If necessary, use long-nosed pliers to pull the 10724 insulators back down from the concaves in the body housing.
 A slight twisting motion will aid in aligning the body housing concaves as the housing is pulled back into position against the nylon collar.
+You may now put the upper shell into position and align the screw holes.
 Same applies to location and alignment of the body screw.
 Apply the knurled nut to retain the water-cooled nozzle assembly.
 Replace the water-cooled nozzle insulation tube.

-Place the spatter disc with counter-bored end facing inner body into nozzle, apply current tip, collet nut and gas nozzle.
+5. On the Model NCM15 place the spatter disc with counter-bored end facing the inner body into the Water-Cooled Nozzle, and apply the current tip with the wrench supplied (12111), collet nut/tip adapter nut with the wrench supplied (12114) and gas nozzle.
 Always wire brush the gas nozzle threads and blow out the water-cooled nozzle threads before reapplying the gas nozzle.

-5. CAUTION: Never mount over the "HOT" flat head inner body holding screw (12610).
+6 CAUTION: Never mount over the "HOT" flat head inner body holding screw (12612).